hummelm10/steamdeck_startup_animations/README.md

 ```

 # Issue Reporting
-Please include the journalctl logs using the output from `journalctl SYSLOG_IDENTIFIER=bootWebmRandomizer` in Konsole in your bug report along with a description of the behavior your are seeing.
+Please include the journalctl logs using the output from `journalctl -e SYSLOG_IDENTIFIER=bootWebmRandomizer` in Konsole in your bug report along with a description of the behavior your are seeing.

 # Making an animation (somewhat advanced)